 Disability Harassment

 Prohibited disability harassment occurs when unwelcome physical, verbal, or nonverbal conduct is based upon an individual's disability and when the conduct has the purpose or effect of interfering with the individual's work or educational performance of creating an intimidating, hostile, or offensive working and/or learning environment; or with one's ability to participate in or benefit from a class or an educational program or activity.
 Such harassment may occur where conduct is directed at the characteristics of a person's disabling condition, such as negative comments about speech patterns, movement, physical impairments or defects/appearances, or the like.
+Such harassment may further occur where conduct is directed at or pertains to a person's genetic information.

 Reports and Complaints of Harassing Conduct

-Members of the District community and third parties are encouraged to promptly report incidents of harassing conduct to an administrator, supervisor or other District official so that the Board may address the conduct before it becomes severe, pervasive, or persistent.
+Members of the District community and third parties are encouraged to promptly report incidents of unlawful legally prohibited harassing conduct to an administrator, supervisor or other District official so that the Board may address the conduct before it becomes severe, pervasive, or persistent.

-Members of the District community or third parties who believe they have been unlawfully harassed by another member of the District community or a third party are entitled to utilize the Board's informal and/or formal investigation and complaint processes.
-Initiating a complaint, whether formally or informally, will not adversely affect the complaining individual's employment or participation in educational or extra-curricular programs.
-While there are no time limits for initiating complaints of harassment under this policy, individuals should make every effort to file an informal or a formal complaint as soon as possible after the conduct occurs while the facts are known and potential witnesses are available.
+Members of the District community or third parties who believe they have been unlawfully harassed by another member of the District community or a third party are entitled to utilize the Board's complaint procedure for this policy.
+Anti-Harassment Procedure process that is set forth in Policy 1362.02 - Anti-Harassment Complaint Procedure.
+Initiating a complaint, whether formally or informally, will not adversely affect the complaining individual's employment or participation in educational or extra-curricular programs unless the complaining individual makes the complaint maliciously or with knowledge that it is false.
+While there are no time limits for initiating complaints of harassment under this policy, iIndividuals should make every effort to file a complaint as soon as possible after the conduct occurs while the facts are known and potential witnesses are available.

-The names and titles of the Anti-Harassment Compliance Officer with whom complaints of sexual and other forms of unlawful harassment should be filed are set forth in the administrative procedures which supplement this policy.
-The names and titles of these individuals will be published annually:
+The titles of the Anti-Harassment Compliance Officer the District’s Equity Officer(s) with whom complaints of sexual and other forms of unlawful harassment should be filed are set forth in Policy 1362.02 – the Anti-Harassment Complaint Procedure.
+The titles of these individuals will be published annually:

 ( ) in the parent and staff handbooks

-( ) in the District Annual Report to the public
+( ) in the District’s Annual Equity Report to the public

 ( ) on the District's web site